iwr-wasteless/iwr/README.md

 a market demand.

 ## See also
-For more information, see the wiki, e.g.: https://github.com/jamesray1/iwr/wiki/Design-ideas-and-MVP and https://github.com/jamesray1/iwr/wiki/Contact-checklist.
+For more information, see the [wiki](https://github.com/iwr-wasteless/iwr/wiki/Design-ideas-and-MVP), e.g.: [Design ideas](https://github.com/jamesray1/iwr/wiki/Design-ideas-and-MVP) and [Contact checklist](https://github.com/jamesray1/iwr/wiki/Contact-checklist).